 An automatic pool cover can keep heat in your pool, which can help regulate the water temperature.
 This is especially useful at the beginning or end of a pool season when it’s not as hot.
 It’s also a good option for colder climates to help reduce heating costs.

 The cover will be thick enough to trap in the heat when you close it.
-While some heat may escape, you won’t have to worry about feeling too cold when you get in the pool.
+While some heat may still escape, you won’t have to worry about feeling too cold when you get in the pool.
 Solar pool covers are also popular options for trapping heat.

 Reduces Evaporation